nico-iaco/nexabudget-be/readme.md

 The application will start on http://localhost:8080.

 #### Running with Docker

 This is the recommended way to run the application in a production-like environment.
-The following commands will start both the application and a PostgreSQL database.
+The following commands will start the application, PostgreSQL database, and Valkey cache.

 **1. Run the JVM-based image**

-This command builds the JVM image and starts the services in detached mode.
+This command builds the JVM image and starts all services (app, PostgreSQL, Valkey) in detached mode.

 ```shell
 docker-compose up --build -d